awsdocs/amazon-athena-user-guide/doc_source/security-athena-lake-formation-jdbc-okta-tutorial.md

 1. Choose **Save Link As** to save the identity provider metadata, which is in XML format, to a file\.
 Give it a name that you recognize \(for example, `Athena-LakeFormation-idp-metadata.xml`\)\.
 ![\[Saving the identity provider metadata.\]](http://docs.aws.amazon.com/athena/latest/ug/images/security-athena-lake-formation-jdbc-okta-tutorial-14.png)

-## Step 4: Create an AWS SAML Identity Provider and Lake Formation Access IAM Role<a name="security-athena-lake-formation-jdbc-okta-tutorial-step-4-create-an-aws-saml-identity-provider-and-lake-formation-access-IAM-role"></a>
+## Step 4: Create an AWS SAML Identity Provider and Lake Formation access IAM role<a name="security-athena-lake-formation-jdbc-okta-tutorial-step-4-create-an-aws-saml-identity-provider-and-lake-formation-access-IAM-role"></a>

 In this step, you use the AWS Identity and Access Management \(IAM\) console to perform the following tasks:
 + Create an identity provider for AWS\.